-No. Criterion Assessment guideline and interpretation Level/ - C field Pr PC otect ted points SB SS SB SS GR 4.12 Controlled traffic farming Use controlled traffic farming for annual crops, established with GPS (e.g. RTK, real- time kinematics).
+No. Criterion Assessment guideline and interpretation Level/ OC open field Pr PC otect ed: points SB SS SB SS GR 4.12 Controlled traffic farming Use controlled traffic farming for annual crops, established with GPS (e.g. RTK, real- time kinematics).
 In controlled traffic farming, the cultivation systems are standardised (track widths, seeding/planting spacing, working widths) and wheels always run over the same tracks.
 The track lines must be in the same place year after year.
 Check visually during a field inspection and for the presence of equipment.
-Level: company level 2 x x 4.13 Tire inflation pressure control system present on tractor or other equipment for adjusting the tire pressure, on both own equipment and that of contractors.
+Level: company level 2 x x 4.13 Tires with low ground pressure Tire inflation pressure control system present on tractor or other equipment for adjusting the tire pressure, on both own equipment and that of contractors.
+Use of tractors and equipment with low pressure tires (not in combination with the former optional measure).
+Use of tractors and equipment fitted with tracks.
 Check visually for presence of tyre inflation pressure control system and/or presence of tracks.
-Check administratively the declaration of tyre 2 1 x x Use of tractors and equipment with low pressure tires (not in combination with the former optional measure).
-Use of tractors and equipment fitted with tracks. pressure on the maintenance receipt or tractor testing report. - Level: company level 1 4.14 System for exchange of plot information Use of a system for exchange of plot information between farmers (e.g. general soil fertility information, crop history, soilborne diseases, presence of weeds etc.), whereby the certificate holder actively contributes information to this system.
+Check administratively the declaration of tyre pressure on the maintenance receipt or tractor testing report.
+Level: company level 2 1 1 x x 4.14 System for exchange of plot information Use of a system for exchange of plot information between farmers (e.g. general soil fertility information, crop history, soilborne diseases, presence of weeds etc.), whereby the certificate holder actively contributes information to this system.
 Included are both owned and rented land.
 Check administratively whether the tool is filled in and whether the certificate holders have updated it with plot information in the past year.
 Level: company level 1 x x